madebyak/gpt-iq-two/docs/data-base-improvment.md

-# GPT-IQ Database Schema Analysis & Recommendations
+# Jahiz Bot Database Schema Analysis & Recommendations

-**Date:** April 9, 2025
+**Project:** Jahiz Bot
-**Context:** Analysis of the Supabase database schema for the GPT-IQ application, designed to store conversations between users and the Gemini AI.
+**Context:** Analysis of the Supabase database schema for the Jahiz Bot application, designed to store conversations between users and the Gemini AI.

 ## 1. Identified Issue